duckduckgo/duckduckgo-help-pages/_docs/change-default-search-engine/safari.md

 ## Mac

-Open the Safari browser on your Mac
+Open the Safari browser on your Mac.

-Select the magnifying glass on the left side of the address bar
+Select the magnifying glass on the left side of the address bar.

 ![Safari Desktop magnifying glass]({{ site.baseurl }}/images/set-as-default/safari-desktop-magnifying-glass-min.jpg)

-From here, you can change your default search engine
+From here, you can change your default search engine.

 ![Safari Desktop dropdown]({{ site.baseurl }}/images/set-as-default/safari-desktop-dropdown-min.jpg)

 ## iOS

-Open the Settings app on your iPhone or iPad
+Open the Settings app on your iPhone or iPad.

-Scroll down and open Safari > Search Engine
+Scroll down and open Safari > Search Engine.

 ![Safari iOS settings]({{ site.baseurl }}/images/set-as-default/safari-ios-settings-min.jpg)

-From here, you can change your default search engine
+From here, you can change your default search engine.

 ![Safari iOS dropdown]({{ site.baseurl }}/images/set-as-default/safari-ios-dropdown-min.jpg)